June 21. Today's Birthdays

 Kairat Absattarov (1966) – mayor of Zhezkazgan city.

-Born in Zhezkazgan, he graduated from the Karaganda Polytechnic Institute, Zhezkazgan University, and holds an MBA from the National University of Science and Technology MISIS.
+Botn in Zhezkazgan, he graduated from the Karaganda Polytechnic Institute, Zhezkazgan University, and holds MBA from National University of Science and Technology MISIS.

 Arman Yevniyev (1968) – head of the National Project Implementation Monitoring Office.